krystallite/Airline-Seating-Assignment/README.md

 To run the python script, do the following:

-1. Open up command prompt
+1. Open up command prompt.

-2. At the command line, key in python seat_assign_16201098_16200091.py data.db bookings.csv,
-    where data.db is the name of an SQLite database and bookings.csv is a file representing the bookings, one per line
+2. At the command line, key in the following format python seat_assign_16201098_16200091.py data.db bookings.csv, where data.db is the name of an SQLite database and bookings.csv is a file representing the bookings, one per line.

 This python script has been written to carry out the following before assigning seats to passengers in the booking.csv file: